TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 **💡 Observations:**

-Road Bikes, Touring Bikes, and Mountain Bikes dominate both revenue and order volume across all months.
-Road Bikes peaked at **$2.1M in Mar 2014** with 2,371 units across 1,102 orders - the single highest-revenue month-subcategory combination in the dataset.
+Road Bikes is the best seller with $2.1M in March 2014 and 2,371 units sold.
+Touring Bikes and Mountain Bikes also perform well across all months.

+Road Bikes makes the most money, so the store should focus on keeping this category strong with good inventory and marketing.

 ---